A promising schizophrenia drug showed mixed results. What does that mean for patients?

 So why did some patients stick with treatment while others dropped out?
 Krystal said it will be important to understand more about that as doctors start prescribing the drug.

-The Food and Drug Administration approved Cobenfy on the strength of two encouraging company-sponsored five-week trials.
+The Food and Drug Administration approved Cobenfy on the strength of two encouraging company-sponsored five-week trials and other safety data.
 The latest results announced Thursday at the Psych Congress meeting in Boston come from two longer studies, providing a fuller picture.

 In one study, focused on severely ill patients, 78% dropped out, leaving only 35 people for the final analysis.
 In the other, focused on more stable people, 51% left the study, leaving 283 who took the drug for a year.